-Snow gates, as seen on YouTube or Tiktok are only efficient when used in ideal conditions (a previously plowed road or snow accumulation less than five (5) inches).
+Snow gates are only efficient when used in ideal conditions (a previously plowed road or snow accumulation less than five (5) inches).
 Wet or heavy snow cannot be pushed effectively with the gate down.
 The gates cause the operator to drive slower, potentially causing them to take longer to clear the roads.
-Snow blocked by the snow gate eventually has to go somewhere, usually to the right of the driveway, where there may not be room to put snow, or even out the opposite end of the blade back into the roadway.
+Snow blocked by the snow gate eventually has to go somewhere, usually to the right of the driveway where there may not be room to put snow, or even out of the opposite end of the blade back into the roadway.
 Roads plowed with snow gates are often more narrow than those plowed with traditional equipment.
 Wings cannot be used with snow gates.
 Plows with gates can no longer reach all the way to the edge of the curb or roadway, and snow doesn't' get pushed far enough off the road.
 Additional crews are required to re-plow the roads, widening it in preparation for the next storm.
 Gates cost $10,000 to $25,000 to install and maintain with parts and labor.
 Snow gates are not practical or beneficial in Archuleta County.

 Children playing in the snow banks left by the snow plow equipment is a major safety concern.
 As you know these machines are big and can be pushing back snow banks any given time.
 Avoid tragedies and inform your children that building snow caves and playing on the berms is dangerous.

 Property owners must avoid creating hazards in a public Right-of-Way.
 Hazards include placing any objects such as timber, vehicles and trash carts on or near the side of the road.
 Offenses are prosecutable under C.R.S. §43-5-301 and the offender may be liable for injuries attributable to the hazards they have created in a public Right-of-Way.